 -

-A third-party processor such as The Service Bureau provides a service to which
+A third-party processor provides a platform for companies to

 -